Erdogan90/Erdogan90/README.md

 - 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/erdoganelma/)
 - ⚡ Fun facts: I did Acting on stage for 18 years!
 I Love hiking and being out in the wild.
 I Love taking on a challange.
 - 💪 My Personal aims are to do 50 full course Tough mudder events by the time im 50.
 Current number - 10
+- 🗯️ Favourite quote - "Be naive enough to start, stubborn enough to finish"